reilivia/reilivia.github.io/_posts/2022-08-18-exploring-the-noise-wave.markdown

 Now, if you look closely in the original [Noise Wave][noise-wave] examples, the y offset is outside the shape , while the x offset inside.

 Here's what i got from my underestanding:
-* The x offset is inside to reset the x offset of the shape back to zero.
+* The x offset is inside to reset the x offset of the shape back to zero (it will reset after the function).
-* The y offset is outside the loop so that the y offset increase by one on each line
+* The y offset is outside the loop so that the y offset increase by one on each line (keeping track so that it won't reset after the function).

 [noise-wave]: https://p5js.org/examples/math-noise-wave.html